-- Pursue strategies to support and continue to support vitality of small and local businesses, especially those which are historically-underserved businesses, in permitting, renovation/ upkeep, and access to entrepreneur and business education programs. - Establish a clear role of the City in curating downtown business and identifying opportunities to increase business diversity. - Collaborate with the University to strategize about retaining talent post-graduation to bolster Downtown's economic diversity and skilled labor force.
+- Pursue strategies to support and continue to support vitality of small and local businesses, especially those which are owned by minority or other serve historically-underserved entitiy businesses, in permitting, renovation/upkeep, and access to entrepreneur and business education programs. - Establish a clear role of the City in cultivating curating downtown business and identifying opportunities to increase business diversity.
+This could include the City analyzing what business types are missing downtown and using a recruitment or attraction strategy to help those businesses locate in downtown.

+- Collaborate with the University to strategize about retaining talent post-graduation to bolster Downtown's economic diversity and skilled labor force.